+Parameter Meaning

-Parameter Meaning Port Displays the port number.
+Port Displays the port number.

-Parameter Meaning DCP Mode Specifies the data stream direction on the port to monitor for DCP packets.
+DCP Mode Specifies the data stream direction on the port to monitor for DCP packets.

 The Programmable Logic Controller (PLC) detects PROFINET devices using the Discovery and Configuration Protocol (DCP).

 The DCP identify request packets are multicast, the responses from the agents are unicast.
+Regardless of the settings, the device forwards the received DCP packets to other device ports whose setting is either egress or both.

+Possible values:

-Regardless of the settings, the device forwards the received DCP packets to other ports whose setting is either egress or both.
-Possible values: none The agent does not respond to packets received on this port.
-The port does not forward packets received on other ports. ingress The agent responds to packets received on this port.
-The port does not forward packets received on other ports. egress The agent does not respond to packets received on this port.
-The port does not forward packets received on other ports. forwards packets received on other ports. both (default setting) The agent responds to packets received on this port.
+- none - The agent does not respond to packets received on this port.
+The port does not forward packets received on other ports. - ingress - The agent responds to packets received on this port.
+The port does not forward packets received on other ports. - egress - The agent does not respond to packets received on this port.
+The port forwards packets received on other ports. - both (default setting) The agent responds to packets received on this port.
 The port forwards packets received on other ports.